oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ---
-title: OCI Functions in Go and Using the OCI Go SDK for accessing OCI services from Go
+title: Oracle Cloud Infrastructure Functions in Go and Using the OCI Go SDK for accessing OCI services from Go
 parent:
+- way-to-go-on-oci
 - tutorials
-- way-to-go-on-oci
-redirect_from: "/tutorials/way-to-go-on-oci/go-on-oci-functions-and-sdk-article-3"
 tags:
 - open-source
 - devops